 Habit 5 - Cut out unneeded words and phrases

 Talking of more.
 Or less.
 The phrase “less is more” definitely applies to writing expertise.

 When you start to edit your first draft, you soon spot “creep” words and phrases.
 So, do you need that “so” at the start of the sentence?
 It creeps in a lot in our first drafts.
 But often, it’s unneeded.

 Then, there’s the word “then”.
 Do you need it every time you use it?
 Especially in lists.

 It’s usually obvious if you’re describing a list of actions, that one follows the other.
 You rarely need to use “then”, unless it’s an “if … then …” expression.
 Or something sudden and unexpected happens.

 For us, in non-fiction blog writing, sudden and unexpected is rare.

-That doesn’t mean you can’t be clever or play with the words.
+That doesn’t mean you can’t be clever or play with words.
 It just means making choices.
-Be decisive about what you include.
-And, enjoy the skill of taking unnecessary words out.
+Be decisive about what goes in.
+And, enjoy taking unnecessary words out.

 Being clear is more important than being clever.